Blackpool weather forecast: This is when heavy rain will hit Blackpool today

 What will the weather be like tomorrow in Blackpool?

-Tomorrow is set to be cloudy throughout most of the day, with heavy rain set to hit from 5pm onward.
+Tomorrow is set to see a mixture of sunny spells, cloud and rain, with heavy rain forecast between 3pm and 6pm, easing off to lighter rain until 8pm.
 Maximum temperature of 11C.

 What is the long-term forecast for Blackpool?